arvindhsukumar/PredicateEditor/README.md

 Sections are created using one or more `KeyPathDescriptor`s.
 Each of these describe the property that is to be filtered on, and the keyPath to use while filtering.

-Ideally, each section would correspond to a particular model in your app.
+In most cases, each section would correspond to a particular model in your app.

 ```swift
 var keyPaths: [KeyPathDescriptor] = []